 The good news is that the children who do write in their free time have told us clearly what motivates them to write.
 This is a fantastic starting point.
 Reflect on the opportunities for writing in your school – are your pupils getting the chance to explore creative writing, writing for wellbeing, writing for social connection, and writing for social change?
 Here are some of the ways we can help:

-Primary schools across the country have been signing up for our Comics Rule!
-Summer Writing packs that pupils can take home over the holidays to beat the summer slide.
+Primary schools across the country signed up for our Comics Rule!
+Summer Writing packs which include lesson plans and materials that pupils can take home over the holidays.

 Secondary schools: take a virtual tour of the National Justice Museum in Nottingham and let poet Panya Banjoko lead your students in writing inspired by the venue.
 This is a taster of our brilliant Young Nottingham Poets programme!